JzwOnly/web-template/README_EN.md

 ### [1.
 Vite](https://cn.vitejs.dev/)

 This template uses **[Vite](https://cn.vitejs.dev/)** as the build tool.
-You can configure the project's build in `vite.config.ts` at the root directory.
+You can configure the project's build in `vite.config.mts` at the root directory.

 For the introduction of many mainstream plugins and complex configurations, they have been integrated into the presets under the root directory.
 In most cases,